bdeggleston/kickboxerdb-prototype/README.md

 nZ will determine it's total token range (owned and replicated), and begin querying each node for token ranges (start token, max token and size) the max token

+## Token change

+stream in the deltas between ranges

+## Node Removal

 # nanny process
 each cluster (node) should have a background process that picks up after the node.
 It is responsible for: